Do you promote your podcast? Do you even have one?

 Do you run a podcast?
 If so, how do you promote your podcast to bring in new listeners?

-Let us know on Twitter or in the comments below.
+Let us know on Twitter.
 Make sure to include a link to your podcast too—who knows, we may feature it in a future article!